This site contains affiliate links. We may earn a commission if you purchase from one of these links. Learn more Here.

 The more common purpose for chickens, at least in backyard flocks, is that of egg production.
 And, boy, do Rhode Island Reds produce some eggs.
 With just a few hens, you can feed a family of 5 eggs for breakfast every day of the week.

-Since they do not tend to go broody, they stick to a pretty consistent laying schedule.
+Since they do not tend to go broody, they stick to a pretty consistent schedule when laying eggs.
 Rhode Island Reds will typically lay between 200 and 300 eggs a year.
-These eggs are brown in color and are considered extra large eggs.
+They lay brown eggs that are considered to be extra large eggs.